 Popular Works:

-- Mrs Dalloway (1925) → A day in the life of Clarissa Dalloway with the inner thoughts of various characters, delving into social conformity and the complexities of human consciousness
+- Mrs Dalloway (1925) → A day in the life of Clarissa Dalloway with the inner thoughts of various characters, delving into social conformity and human consciousness

 - To the Lighthouse (1927) → The Ramsay family and their guests grapple with the passage of time, grief, and purpose against the backdrop of a remote Scottish island